-The continued operations of the Company and its ability to fund contractually agreed to exploration and/or development activities, are dependent on its currently available cash and cash equivalent resources and ability to generate future cash flows from operations, through successful exploration and/or development activities, or obtaining additional financing.
+The continued operations of the Company and its ability to fund contractually agreed to exploration and/or development activities, are dependent on its currently available cash and cash equivalent resources and ability to generate future cash flows from operations, through successful exploration and/or development activities, or obtain additional financing.
 Additional financing to meet the Company's liabilities and commitments as they become due in the Company's pursuit of revenue generating operations will be required.
-There is a risk that capital spending on exploration activities may not be successful, and that additional financing will not be available on a timely basis or on terms acceptable to the Company.
+There is a risk that capital spending on exploration activities may not be successful, and that additional financing anticipated by the Company will not be available in a timely manner or on terms acceptable to the Company.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.